missionpinball/mpf-docs/docs/code/Writing_Tests/RunUnitTests.md

 ```
 Where `<path to test directory>` is the path to the directory where you tests are stored.
 If you have followed the steps above you are already in that directory and you just omit this value.

-You should see a bunch of dots on the screen (one for each test that’s run), and then when it’s done, you should see a message showing how many tests were run and that they were successful.
+You should see a bunch of dots on the screen (one for each test that's run), and then when it's done, you should see a message showing how many tests were run and that they were successful.
 The whole process should take less a minute or so.

 (If you see any messages about some tests taking more than 0.5s, that's ok.)